fulmicoton/fulmicoton.github.io/_posts/2013-08-06-grouping-in-solr.markdown

 Once again this will only be a matter of scanning through the doc ids, check if the group value belongs to the top 10 groups, and if so, append it to a dedicated collector.
 The sort used here to select the best hits belonging to a group can be completely different from the one used to select groups.

 ## Distributed Grouping queries

+The server receiving the request will play the role of a master for the request.
+It will dispatch relevant requests to the shards, and merge their answers.

 Distributed grouping queries are done in three rounds.

 ### Round 1

-The server receiving the query asks all of the shards for their ten best group ids, along with their score (here the date).
+The master asks all of the shards for their ten best group ids, along with their score (here the date).
+Each shard computes them by running phase 1 and 2 of the non-distributed case.
+They give back their local ten bests group values and their score.

-He can then merge these lists and retrieve the ten best group ids in the whole index.
+The master can then merge these lists and retrieve the ten best group ids in the whole index.

 ### Round 2